EUGENE ARTHUR STOWERS JR.

-EUGENE ARTHUR STOWERS JR., 57, of Hamlin, W.Va., died Aug.
+EUGENE ARTHUR STOWERS JR., 57, of Hamlin, W.Va., husband of Sherry Stowers, died Aug.
 25 at home.
-Hall Funeral Home and Crematory, Proctorville, Ohio, is assisting the family with arrangements, which are incomplete.
+He had worked at West Virginia State University as Associate Director of I.T.
+There will be a celebration of life service at a later date.
+Hall Funeral Home and Crematory, Proctorville, Ohio, assisted the family with arrangements. www.ehallfuneralhome.com.

 Essential reporting in volatile times.